 50. When will I hear from the Fund about my application?

-Applicants will be notified of our decisions by the end of July.
+Applicants will be notified of our decisions by early July.

 51. Is there someone I can call or who can call me to advise me of your decision?